Were you injured in an accident that wasn't your fault?

 Have you been injured at work and your employer was negligent?
 If so you may be able to claim compensation through their liability insurance.

-Under a CFA, Egham injury claimants will also not have to pay any fees upfront.
+Egham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Egham, Surrey and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Egham, Surrey and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?